 Regional West Celebrates National Nurses, EMS, and Hospital Week in May

-SCOTTSBLUFF, Neb., –Regional West is proud to celebrate its nurses, first responders, and health system staff during National Nurses Week, EMS (Emergency Medical Services) Week, and Hospital Week this May.
+SCOTTSBLUFF, Neb., ― Regional West is proud to celebrate its nurses, first responders, and health system staff during National Nurses Week, EMS (Emergency Medical Services) Week, and Hospital Week in May.

 National Nurses Week begins each year on May 6 and ends on May 12, which is Florence Nightingale’s birthday.
 Nightingale is considered the founder of modern nursing and is credited with establishing nursing as an honorable and meaningful profession.

 “We have an exceptional team of nurses at Regional West.
-They have shown both dedication and compassion in providing excellent patient care, and we are grateful for their hard work,” said John Mentgen, FACHE, President and CEO of Regional West Health Services.
+We are grateful for their hard work, dedication, and compassion in providing outstanding patient care,” said John Mentgen, FACHE, President and CEO of Regional West Health Services.

 National Nurses Week is a celebration of nurses worldwide to acknowledge the work they do for others.
 The week allows people the chance to acknowledge the nurses in their lives and in the nursing profession.